 Academic Freedom and Civil Liberties

 In later years, it has seemed to me that the Supreme Court has gone over the edge in thinking about the First Amendment.
-It seemed that Justice Brennan knew no bounds.
+It seems that Justice Brennan knew no bounds.
 As a result, our laws governing political campaigning are distressingly bad.
 For details, see Our Imperial First Amendment.
-Most recently I have reflected on the rights if any of teachers, parents, and school board members to reject the sound scientific teaching of Darwin.
-At the same time that I am concerned with an overbearing First Amendment jurisprudence, anyone today must perceive that the "War" on Terror, especially as conducted by the present Department of Justice, is a grave threat to liberties we cherish.
+At the same time that I am concerned with an overbearing First Amendment jurisprudence, I perceived that the "War" on Terror as conducted by the Bush Department of Justice, was a grave threat to liberties we cherish.
 I have tried to counsel caution.
 Fearing Fear Itself.
 Of course precautions are necessary, but the terminology of war, as in the war on drugs, is too often an excuse for dispensing with judgment about consequences.
+I have signed amicus briefs advancing the rights of those held in Guantanamo and opposing the use of torture.

-My published writings on academic freedom and accreditation are:
+My published writings on academic freedom, civil liberties, and accreditation are:

 The Many Mansions of a University, 17 Am.
 J. Comp.
 Law 331 (1969)